Dr. Weber is an orthopedic surgeon at Keck Medicine of USC, who specializes in sports medicine, arthroscopic surgery and shoulder replacement.

 Coaching is on his bucket list.

 “When I can get away, I love traveling to new destinations.
-I’d like to visit all seven continents and travel across the U.S. in an RV.
+I’d like to visit all seven continents and travel across the United States in an RV.
 I would also love to coach my son Ethan’s sports teams as he grows up.”

 He credits his work ethic to his two dads.